 Jan 2019: MAN and Scania are two separate subsidiaries of the VW-corporation since quite some time.
 When acquiring VW thought truck business is resembling car business which would be advantageous for VW as well as for MAN and Scania.
 However before getting the full amount of profit VW saw it had to accomplish the task of coordinating the production processes of the two truck companies – starting with research and development and procurement.
 VW as the holding company believed monitoring and coordinating could be done in conceivable time.

 In 2019 Continental is planning to install three divisions.

 1 – The Automotive Group, 2 – the Rubber Group, 3 – the Powertrain Division

 (the present Powertrain division is to be turned over into a listed stock company with majority still at the holding corporation).

-2013: ThyssenKrupp had introduced the matrix management system.
-Product line- and country-management are to decide jointly on all important customer and selling issues.
-Former CEO Heinrich Hiesinger expected to improve the decisions especially in overseas markets.
-But in matrix system Continue reading “Thyssen-Krupp Corporate Organization”
+May 2019: In 2013 ThyssenKrupp had introduced the matrix management system.
+Product line- and country-management were to decide jointly on all important manufacturing and customer issues.
+Former CEO Heinrich Hiesinger expected to improve the decisions especially in overseas markets. – A grave disadvantage in the matrix system however is the long time for decision processes.
+Whenever the matrix system is deemed to be necessary very often other problems are in the background.
+In fact developments in early 2018 showed the fundamental problems conglomerates – as of ThyssenKrupp – easily have, too many different products to be managed in one board.
+Continue reading “Thyssen-Krupp Corporate Organization”

 2014: The recent history of changing the Siemens corporate structure clearly demonstrates the general problem large companies face: